Ktunaxa Language Course

 Connecting to the land through local language

-- 12 x 90 minute virtual learning sessions (Zoom-based)
+- 12 x 90 minute language learning sessions on zoom

 Alfred Joseph is a highly respected Ktunaxa Elder and past chief of the Akisqnuk Nation.
 He is an expert in Ktunaxa language and knowledge and an immensely passionate, dedicated and talented educator.
 He was a student at St Eugene’s Residential School and graduated from Olds Agricultural College.
 He has a farm with hay production and farm animals, and a Trail Riding operation for 25 years, ending in 2000.
 He is very knowledgeable about and utilizes all aspects of Ktunaxa Culture.
 He teaches Ktunaxa Language and is very involved with sharing Ktunaxa Traditional Knowledge and encouraging implementation into Ktunaxa Nation Council Programs and Policy.